 In April 2015, the Operating Partnership recorded a receivable for approximately \$362,000 for distributions that could not be paid prior to the contribution of the original six properties contributed in April 2015 ("JV 2 Properties") due to cash restrictions related to the loans payable for the contributed JV 2 Properties.
 In 2017, we received approximately \$178,000 to pay down the distribution receivable from two of the JV 2 properties.
-As of December 31, 2019 and 2018, the receivable of \$184,000, due from the JV 2 properties is included in tenant and other receivables on our consolidated balance sheets.
+In 2020, we received approximately \$173,000 to pay down the distribution receivable from three of the JV 2 properties.
+As of December 31, 2020 and 2019, the receivable of \$11,000 and \$184,000, respectively, due from the JV 2 properties is included in tenant and other receivables on our consolidated balance sheets.